javyliu/javy_tool/README.md

 # JavyTool

-Just pack some methods that ofen used to a gem,ex:h2o,truncate etc..
+Just packed some methods that used usually to a gem,ex:h2o,truncate etc..

 ## Installation